telerik/blazor-docs/components/grid/selection/multiple.md

 To use **multiple** row selection, set the `SelectionMode` property to `Telerik.Blazor.GridSelectionMode.Multiple`.

-In Multiple SelectionMode, selection could be made using the following approaches:
+In Multiple SelectionMode, you can select rows through the following approaches:

 * Click on a row to select only that row (and deselect any others)
 * Press and hold `Ctrl` and click the desired rows to select or deselect them.
-* Click on the starting row of a range of rows you want selected, press and hold `Shift`, and click on the last row of the range.
-The last selected item is the start point of the range and the current target row is the end of the selection.
+* Click on the starting row in a range of rows that you want to select, press and hold `Shift`, and click on the last row in the range.
+The first selected item is the start point of the range and the last selected target row is the end of the selection.
 * Select the checkbox of each desired row.

 >tip The [Examples](#examples) section showcases how you can use the grid features together.

 ## Checkbox Selection

-To add checkboxes in each row that the user can use for selection, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
+To add checkboxes in each row, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
+The user can select the desired rows through the checkboxes.

 The Grid allows selection and deselection via the `SelectAll` property.
 Setting this property to `true` (its default value) will render a checkbox in the grid header.

 You can add a `SelectAllMode` parameter, which supports the following options:
 * `Current` - selects all rows on the current page.
 This also applies to filtered, sorted, etc. This is the default value of the `SelectAllMode`.
 * `All` - selects all the data in the Grid.
-  * If IQueriable collections are used, using the header checkbox with in this mode will immediately execute the query over all the data which may be a performance hit.
+>note  If IQueriable collections are used, using the header checkbox with an `All` option will immediately execute the query over all the data.
+This may be a performance hit.

 `SelectAllMode` behavior with [Virtual Scrolling]({%slug components/grid/virtual-scrolling%}):
 * No `OnRead` configured (the default state):